Free Online Paint Calculator

 How much does it cost to paint the interior of a house?

-Professional interior painting costs $2-6 per square foot, or $4,000-$10,000 for an average 2,000 sq ft home.
+Professional interior painting costs $2-6 per square foot, or $4,000-$12,000 for an average 2,000 sq ft home.
 DIY costs are significantly lower at $0.50-1.50 per square foot.
 Costs vary based on paint quality, surface condition, ceiling height, and geographic location.
+Use an interior painting estimate calculator to get a number tailored to your project.

 Do I need primer before painting?